Gatecrasher027/disloadbalancer/README.md

 c is the number of concurrent connections d is the duration of the test
 R is the number of requests per second

+These parameters were varied in accordance with the specific nature of the tests.

+The following tests mentioned in the graphs were conducted using WRK2 and the data obtained was noted.

+The results of the tests have been plotted on graphs using Matplotlib and the ipynb graphs file has been added to the repository.

+To test scalability, we increased the number of servers in the network from 5 to 10 by increasing the server instances using the server creation process mentioned above.
+The new servers were assigned port numbers 8005, 8006, 8007, 8008, and 8009 respectively in the server.py file.
+There are currently 5 servers in the server.py file.
+If anyone wishes to reproduce the results of scalability, the number of servers can be varied using the process mentioned in this step.

+The graphs are:

+Latency vs Number of connections

+Throughput vs Number of connections

+Number of socket errors vs number of connections

+Latency vs Number of requests per second

+Throughput vs Number of requests per second

+Latency vs Number of requests per second for 10 servers

+Throughput vs Number of requests per second for 10 servers

 Github Repository: